 Non-Standard Dosing: Many psoriatic drugs appear to have waning effectiveness with continued use.
 To maintain effectiveness physicians often prescribe increasing doses of psoriatic treatments.
 Occasionally physicians prescribe lower doses of effective medications to decrease out-of-pocket costs.
-A US commercial database that evaluated claims from 2007 to 2012 found that in the 12 months after the dose titration period, there were dose escalation rates with etanercept, adalimumab, and ustekinumab of 41%, 37%, and 36%; dose reductions of 49%, 54%, and 37%; and discontinuation rates of 15%, 10%, and 5%, respectively.
+A US commercial database that evaluated claims from 2007 to 2012 found that in the 12 months after the dose titration period, there were dose escalation rates with etanercept, adalimumab, and ustekinumab of 41%, 37%, and 36%;36 dose reductions of 49%, 54%, and 37%; and discontinuation rates of 15%, 10%, and 5%, respectively.
 Within the same 12 months, many patients discontinued, restarted, and switched biologic treatments.
-In an examination of infliximab use, 26% of treatment series involved use of a greater-than-initially-recommended dose.
-36 medication of 21%, 22%, and 15%, respectively.
-Among patients who continued receiving ustekinumab, only 0.5% decreased their dose (from 90 mg to 45 mg) during the study period.37
+In an examination of infliximab use, 26% of treatment series involved use of a greater-than-initially-recommended dose.37

 A more recent study also evaluated claims over 12 months for 7,527 patients receiving adalimumab, etanercept, or ustekinumab.
-The study found rates of dose escalation with adalimumab, etanercept, and ustekinumab of 8%, 31%, and 18%; discontinuations of 53%, 56%, and 39%; restarts of the same medication following discontinuation of 18%, 23%, and 9%; and switching to a different
+The study found rates of dose escalation with adalimumab, etanercept, and ustekinumab of 8%, 31%, and 18%; discontinuations of 53%, 56%, and 39%; restarts of the same medication following discontinuation of 18%, 23%, and 9%; and switching to a different medication of 21%, 22%, and 15%, respectively.
+Among patients who continued receiving ustekinumab, only 0.5% decreased their dose (from 90 mg to 45 mg) during the study period.38

-Early, Aggressive Treatment: It is uncertain whether early aggressive treatment with anti-inflammatory agents can alter the natural history of psoriasis and/or mitigate the increased cardiovascular risk seen with the disease.
+Early, Aggressive Treatment: It is uncertain whether early aggressive treatment with antiinflammatory agents can alter the natural history of psoriasis and/or mitigate the increased cardiovascular risk seen with the disease.

-Emerging Therapies: Biologic "biosimilar" medications are becoming available, including recently-approved biosimilars like Amjevita® (Amgen), Erelzi® (Sandoz, Inc.), and Inflectra® (Pfizer/Celltrion, Inc.).
-The equivalence of the etanercept biosimilar for moderate-to-severe plaque psoriasis has been reported in a single conference abstract.
-Hariakinumab is an additional anti-IL 12/23 that has been evaluated, but it is unclear if it will come to market.
-Tofacitinib, a small molecule treatment already approved for the treatment of rheumatoid arthritis, has been shown to be effective for moderate-to-severe plaque psoriasis in randomized controlled trials.
-Baricitinib, a small molecule being investigated for possible use in psoriasis, has been evaluated in a phase IIIb trial but to date has not been submitted to the FDA.
+Emerging Therapies: Biologic "biosimilar" medications are becoming available, including recentlyapproved biosimilars like Amjevita[®] (Amgen), Erelzi[®] (Sandoz, Inc.), and Inflectra[®] (Pfizer/Celltrion, Inc.).
+The equivalence of the etanercept biosimilar for moderate-to-severe plaque psoriasis has been reported in a single conference abstract.15 Briakinumab is an additional anti-IL 12/23 that has been evaluated, but it is unclear if it will come to market.
+Tofacitinib, a small molecule treatment already approved for the treatment of rheumatoid arthritis, has been shown to be effective for moderate-to-severe plaque psoriasis in randomized controlled trials.16 Baricitinib, a small molecule being investigated for possible use in psoriasis, has been evaluated in a phase IIIb trial but to date has not been submitted to the FDA.
+Finally, a Biologics License Application (BLA) was submitted to the FDA in November 2016 for guselkumab, an IL-23, and currently has three ongoing Phase III clinical trials.17